developer-Akhil/Snowflake-Services/README.md

 **Contents**
-**How many types of accounts in snowflake?**
+1. How many types of accounts in snowflake?
-**Why we need snowflake when do we have redshift and azure synapse?**
+2. Why we need snowflake when do we have redshift and azure synapse?
-Snowflake Database Architecture
+3. Snowflake Database Architecture
-Understanding End-to-End Encryption in Snowflake	5 Order of execution of a Query	6
+4. Understanding End-to-End Encryption in Snowflake
+5. Order of execution of a Query
-Can we modify warehouse-size on the fly?
-7
+6. Can we modify warehouse-size on the fly?
-What are Maximized and Auto-scale mode in Snowflake?
-7 What are Auto-suspension and Auto-resumption?
-8
+7. What are Maximized and Auto-scale mode in Snowflake?
+8. What are Auto-suspension and Auto-resumption?
-Secure Data Sharing	9
+9. Secure Data Sharing
-Scaling Policy	11
+10. Scaling Policy
-Micro-partitions	12
+11. Micro-partitions
-Clustering Key	15
+12. Clustering Key
-Re-Clustering Key	16
+13. Re-Clustering Key
-Automatic Clustering	16
+14. Automatic Clustering
-Snowflake – Cache	17
+15. Snowflake – Cache
-Q How to clear a Snowflake cache?
-23
+16. Q How to clear a Snowflake cache?
-System-Defined Roles	24
+17. System-Defined Roles
-ORGADMIN (aka Organization Administrator)	24 ACCOUNTADMIN (aka Account Administrator)	24 SECURITYADMIN (aka Security Administrator)	25 USERADMIN (aka User and Role Administrator)	26 SYSADMIN (aka System Administrator)	27
+    a.
+ORGADMIN (aka Organization Administrator)
+    b.
+ACCOUNTADMIN (aka Account Administrator)
+    c.
+SECURITYADMIN (aka Security Administrator)
+    d.
+USERADMIN (aka User and Role Administrator)
+    e.
+SYSADMIN (aka System Administrator)
-PUBLIC	28
+    f.
+PUBLIC
-User and Role	29
+18. User and Role
-Privilege	29
+19. Privilege
-Snowflake Integration	30
+20. Snowflake Integration
-External Table	34
+21. External Table
-SnowPipe	34
+22. SnowPipe
-Change Data capture (CDC)	38
+23. Change Data capture (CDC)
     Standard Streams	39
+        a.
 Append-only Streams	39
+        b.
 Insert-only Streams	39
-Retrieve up to the last 100 queries run in the current session:	39 What Problem Qualify Solved?
-40
+24. Retrieve up to the last 100 queries run in the current session
+25. What Problem Qualify Solved?
-CAST and TRY_CAST	41
+26. CAST and TRY_CAST
-Information Schema and Public Schema	42
+27. Information Schema and Public Schema
-Snowflake – Parament/Transient/Temporary Tables	44
+28. Snowflake – Parament/Transient/Temporary Tables
-Delete vs Truncate	46
+29. Delete vs Truncate
-Stored Procedure	47
+30. Stored Procedure
-Time Travel	47
+31. Time Travel
-Fail Safe	47
+32. Fail Safe
-Retention Period	49
+33. Retention Period
-Zero Copy Clone	50
+34. Zero Copy Clone
-Copy table vs Clone table	50
+35. Copy table vs Clone table
-Undrop a Table, Database or Schema	51
+36. Undrop a Table, Database or Schema
-Regular Schema vs Managed Schema	53
+37. Regular Schema vs Managed Schema
-Tasks	53
+38. Tasks
-Snowflake – View	54
+39. Snowflake – View
-How do you stop a running query in SnowSQL	57
+40. How do you stop a running query in SnowSQL
-Masking Policy (Dynamic Data Masking)	58
+41. Masking Policy (Dynamic Data Masking)
-Snowflake Row-level Security	59
+42. Snowflake Row-level Security
-What key considerations should be addressed when migrating an on-premise Oracle database to Snowflake?
-60 How are costs incurred?
-60
+43. What key considerations should be addressed when migrating an on-premise Oracle database to Snowflake?
+44. How are costs incurred?
-Snowflake Credit Usage too high compared to query runtime	60 Snowflake query credit calculation	60
+45. Snowflake Credit Usage too high compared to query runtime
+46. Snowflake query credit calculation
-If a query is taking longer to execute compared to its previous run, what actions should we consider?
-60 I have a table that contains a gender column that has three values: male, female, and null.
+47. If a query is taking longer to execute compared to its previous run, what actions should we consider?
+48. I have a table that contains a gender column that has three values: male, female, and null.
 How many partitions will create a gender column in snowflake?
-61
-Bloom Filter in Snowflake	63
+49. Bloom Filter in Snowflake